luisperezcr/node-image-processing-api/README.md

 `<FILENAME>` can be any image inside the `images/full` folder and feel free to add your own images but make sure they are `.jpg` format.

 Also, while hitting the endpoint just use the `filename` without the `.jpg`.
+For example: `localhost:3000/api/images?filename=santamonica&width=500&height=500`

 ---